2019-2020 STEM GRANT

-The ASCE Wichita Branch is proud to offer a $750 grant supporting innovative K-12 STEM education projects or activities that inspire the next generation.
-The award supports the enrichment of students pursuing programs in science, technology, engineering, and math (STEM).
-The grant may be used for any STEM activity or program that directly benefits students or student activities promoting the enrichment of student learning in a STEM field.
-A focus on engineering and real-world applications is preferred.
+The ASCE Wichita Branch is proud to support innovative K-12 STEM education projects or activities that inspire the next generation.
+The award supports the enrichment of students pursuing programs in science, technology, engineering and math (STEM).
+For the 2019-2020 school year, ASCE purchased STEM Kits through Lakeshore Learning and awarded grant funds Denise Archer, Apollo Elementary School, and Graham Ratzlaff, Eishenhower High School.

 R. SPENCER DELAMATER, P.E.
 SCHOLARSHIP